 Cruising Alaska’s Inside Passage is absolutely dazzling.
 Between the glaciers, the wildlife, the cute seaside towns, and the food you’ll undoubtedly have an awesome time!
 Cruises to Alaska are from May to September and often have excellent deals included.
-If you haven’t already booked your cruise, talk to me here — I’m a travel agent and I also work seasonally on the ships!
+If you haven’t already booked your cruise, talk to me here — I’m a travel agent and I also work seasonally on Princess cruise ships!

 So you’ve got your cruise booked, your tours planned, your flight worked out, and maybe even a night in a hotel or Airbnb reserved.
 Now here comes the next fun part (ha!) — packing.
-As a seasonal youth staff on cruise ships, I’ve spent a total of 4 summers cruising Alaska’s Inside Passage (and from 3 different cities).
+As a seasonal youth staff on ships, I’ve spent a total of 4 summers cruising Alaska’s Inside Passage (and from 3 different cities).
 Each time I went I packed my bags, got onboard, and realized that I had forgotten a key item.
 And while you can purchase most items in port or on the ship itself, you’ll be looking at a much higher price if you do.

 This post doesn’t cover everything you should pack, but it does cover things you might not have thought about along with special extras that will make your trip even more fun!
 Make sure you’re prepared for all situations and events by packing these items on your cruise to Alaska!